 the Newborn Screening Program?

-The purpose of the Newborn Screening Program is to test all
+The purpose of the Newborn Screening Program is to test all newborns in

 Why is my baby tested?